 West of Shinjuku station is a cluster of Yodabashi Camera stores, dominated by the 8-story Shinjuku West Exit Main Store, also known as the Multimedia Building.
 In addition there is the Business Building, the Camera Building, the Film Print Building, the Camera-Bag and Suitcase Shop, the Repair/Service Building, the Game and Hobby Building, the "Adult Soft" (i.e. DVD/PC game porn) Shop, the General Watch/Clock Building, and the Game/Hobby Building - all in the same block.

 South Exit Shinjuku

 Lumine 1 and Lumine 2 dominate the south exit of Shinjuku Station.
-They are wings of the Shinjuku branch of Lumine chain of lifestyle and fashion department stores, predominantly for young women, located in a dozen locations throughout the Tokyo region, owned by the JR East Railway Company.
+The Lumine chain of lifestyle and fashion department stores, owned by the JR East Railway Company, is predominantly for young women and has a dozen locations throughout the Tokyo region.

 Hours: 11am-10pm (restaurants till 11pm)

 Lumine 1, on the south-west, is full of classy boutiques for the "thinking" young person.